WesselSmit/datocms-migration-workflow/README.md

 Migrations are very powerful and can help you in many ways, but they are not without their downsides; without auto-generation it requires a lot of manual work and in order to use auto-generation you need to use the datocms-cli which exposes multiple commands you'll need to remember and understand.
 That's why this library aims to simplify the auto-generation of datocms migrations for you.

+**Useful tips**
+- Migration files should not be gitignored.
+- Migrations should be applied in chronological order (this happens automatically).
+- It is recommended to never alter migration files or change the filenames manually.

 ## Setup

 ### Requirements